 Gay-friendly Hotel: Melia Cartagena Karmairi

 OutInColombia is a socially responsible LGBT travel and tourism agency.
 Sam and his team believe that travel can open hearts, minds and heal our planet.
 They create life-changing and memorable tourism experiences promoting cross-cultural exchanges, improve the quality of life of Colombians, and preserve Colombia’s biodiversity.

 Mud Volcano – Getting dirty in Colombia

 Good to know: The mud is supposed to be very healthy for the skin due to minerals.
-For just a few Pesos, one of the guys sitting in the mud gave us a mud massage and another one took the hilarious photos with your phones.
+For just a few Pesos, one of the guys sitting in the mud gave us a mud massage and another one took the hilarious photos of your phones.
 After the ‘healthy’ bath in the mud, we had to decent slowly taking super slippery stairs down to the nearby lake.
-Wash ladies expected us helping up to wash it all off in the lake water.
-Crazy experience we would not want to miss!
+Wash ladies expected us to help up to wash it all off in the lake water.
+The crazy experience we would not want to miss!

 Plan your gay adventure: Mud Volcano Totumo